Math Study Guide

 2. Study on Your Mobile Device

 Do you have trouble finding time to study?
 Like most GED students, you probably have a busy schedule!
-If you have a phone or tablet, you can take advantage of a few minutes each day to study online for the GED test, the TASC test, or the HiSET exam.
+If you have a phone or tablet, you can take advantage of a few minutes each day to study online for the GED test or the HiSET exam.
 Even if you only have a fifteen minute break, many lessons are short so you can complete them during lunch or on your commute!
 Make the most of every minute!

 3. Set Goals